abdulbadii/rename_batch_emulated_PCRE/README.md

 winexxx1

 DISCLAIMER:
 Very scarcely tested.
 It just provide "as is".
-Do not guarante anything that can make failures and defections.
+Does not guarante anything that will lead to impairment and damage.